 Agent platform is a technological architecture providing the environment in which agents can actively exist and operate to achieve their goals.
 The agent platform may additionally support the development of agents and agent based applications.

 In this paper, we consider two agent platforms Jade and Zeus.
-JADE is a software framework to develop agent applications in compliance with the FIPA specifications for interoperable intelligent multi-agent systems.
-Whereas Zeus is an Open Source agent system entirely implemented in Java, developed by BT Labs and can be considered a toolkit for constructing collaborative multi-agent applications.
+JADE is a java based software framework to develop agent applications in compliance with the FIPA specifications for interoperable intelligent multi-agent systems.
+And Zeus is an Open Source agent system entirely implemented in Java, developed by BT Labs and can be considered a toolkit for constructing collaborative multi-agent applications.

 Architecture of Platform